robert-westenberger/knowledgebase/mathematics/discrete-mathematics/well-ordering-principle.md

 The following theorem is a generalization of the WOP: "For any nonnegative integer $n$ the set of integers greater than or equal to $-n$ is well ordered."
 (Proven in example section below)

+The definition of well ordering states that every subset of a well ordered set is well ordered, and this yields two convenient corollaries to the generalized theorem above:

+1)	A lower bound for a set $S$ of real numbers is a number $b$ such that $b \leq s$ for every $s \in S$.
+	A upper bound for a set $S$ of real numbers is a number $b$ such that $b \geq s$ for every $s \in S$.

 ## Other WOP Proofs Examples
 ### Example (Tiny generalization of WOP)